RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

     - **Body:** Add the desired content.
 To include the resolution of the customer's issue, access it from the second custom field we previously created as prerequisite (`Reply`).

-    **❗Note:** You can access the ID of the ticket, Email, and Reply fields from the last step of the workflow (When a work item is closed).
+    > You can access the ID of the ticket, Email, and Reply fields from the last step of the workflow (When a work item is closed).
+    {: .prompt-info }

     ![Title](/assets/images/logic-apps/29-send-email-to-custom-field.png)